Community connections

 If you would prefer, you can request a regular friendly phone call with one of our volunteers, at no cost to you.

-It is a requirement that you live in the Northern or Southern Metropolitan suburbs of Adelaide, have registered with My Aged Care and then request a Social Support – Individual code from My Aged Care.
+It is a requirement that you live in the Northern or Southern Metropolitan suburbs of Adelaide, have registered with My Aged Care and Individual-Social Support code from My Aged Care.

 How it works